 Get Involved

-If you feel the Lord encouraging you to donate your time rather than your money to the disadvantaged of Bolivia, please feel free to reach out to us.
-Whether you would like to join our team as a temporary student missionary, a long-term volunteer, a full-time salaried house parent, or something in-between, we’d love to hear from you.
+Whether you would like to join our team as a short term volunteer, a long-term missionary, a virtual volunteer, or something in-between, we’d love to hear from you.
 Follow the link to our Contact Page to send us an email.

 FAQs